airbnb/javascript/README.md

   <a name="arrows--use-them"></a><a name="8.1"></a>
   - [8.1](#arrows--use-them) When you must use an anonymous function (as when passing an inline callback), use arrow function notation. eslint: [`prefer-arrow-callback`](https://eslint.org/docs/rules/prefer-arrow-callback.html), [`arrow-spacing`](https://eslint.org/docs/rules/arrow-spacing.html) jscs: [`requireArrowFunctions`](http://jscs.info/rule/requireArrowFunctions)

+  > @ZORO EXCEPTION: might not be possible with 3rd party libraries that set `this` on callbacks.

     > Why?
 It creates a version of the function that executes in the context of `this`, which is usually what you want, and is a more concise syntax.

     > Why not?
 If you have a fairly complicated function, you might move that logic out into its own named function expression.